AhsanWritesCode/AhsanWritesCode/README.md

 I’m a Computer Science (Honours) student at the University of Calgary with a deep interest in software development, research, and building meaningful technology.

-🌱 I’m currently learning Swift and RealityKit while working on an application that simulates vision impairments using the Apple Vision Pro.

 📫 How to reach me:

 **Email:** m.ahsan.tariq@outlook.com